gabeklein/expressive-mvc/README.md

 <h2 id="#section-singleton-activate">Activating a Singleton</h2>

-Singletons are not be useable until they initialize in one of three ways:
+Singletons will not be useable, until they initialize in one of three ways:

 ### Method 1: `Singleton.create(...)`

-A method on all Models, `create` on a Singleton will promote the new instance, while avoiding collisions.
+A method on all Models, `create` on a Singleton will also promote the new instance.
 This can be done anytime, as long as it's before a dependant (component or peer) tries to pull data from it.

 ```js
 window.addEventListener("load", () => {